sameersbn/docker-gitlab/README.md

 ```

 The restore operation will list all available backups in reverse chronological order.
 Select the backup you want to restore and gitlab will do its job.

+### Automated Backups

+The image can be configured to automatically take backups on a daily or monthly basis.
+Adding -e "GITLAB_BACKUPS=daily" to the docker run command will enable daily backups, while -e "GITLAB_BACKUPS=monthly" will enable monthly backups.

+Daily backups are created at 02 am (UTC) everyday, while monthly backups are created on the 1st of every month at the same time as the daily backups.

 ## Upgrading